 Here are some other things potentially covered by State Farm with the homeowner’s insurance septic and sewer line add-on, or rider:

 - Additional living expenses from loss of use

-Other sudden and unpreventable issues are typically covered, but a State Farm representative will make the determination of if it falls within the parameters of your policy.
-It’s not unusual for part of the cost of repairs or replacement to be covered with the remainder being your responsibility.
+Other sudden and unpreventable issues are typically covered, but a State Farm representative will have to determine if it falls within your policy.
+It’s not unusual for only part of the cost of repairs or replacement to be covered, with the remainder left as your responsibility.